HanyMoussa/Verilog_Netlist_Optimizer/README.md

 # Verilog_Netlist_Optimizer
 A Python library that parses a gate-level netlist and checks for any fanout violations.
-It provides 2 solutions to solve this issue:
+It provides 2 solutions to solve this issue:<br />
-  1- Through adding Buffers
+  1- Through adding Buffers<br />
-  2- Through cloning the cell
+  2- Through cloning the cell<br />
 Additionally, the library provides the functionality to size up cells accordingly to reduce the total delay.

 # Installing The Library